-#AIDSMemoryUK is a campaign set up and run by volunteers to remember those who died from the virus, to celebrate the work we have done to save lives, and to remind us to keep fighting to put an end to AIDs once and for all.
+#AIDSMemoryUK is a campaign set up and run by volunteers to remember those who died from the virus, to celebrate the work we have done to save lives, and to remind us to keep fighting on to put an end to AIDS once and for all.

-2021 is, officially, the 40th year of AIDS and we plan to place a newly commissioned artwork - the Tree of Resilience, Resistance and Resonance - to draw attention to this landmark moment.
-The memorial will be erected on Tottenham Court Road in Central London.
+2021 is, officially, the 40th year of AIDS.
+We plan to commissioned a new artwork to draw attention to this landmark moment.
+The memorial will eventually be erected on Tottenham Court Road in Central London.

 Why do we urgently need some initial funding immediately?

 Thank you for your support so far.
 We have the beginning of a website now with the help of the Mosaic Trust who are working on it for free. https://aidsmemory.uk/